 Delicious Ukadiche (steamed) Modak are ready!!
 Drizzle with some ghee and enjoy!!.

-- The cracked dough is an indication of less water.
-Dry dough will make shaping difficult and usually, modak turns out dense and chewy after steaming.
+Cracked dough is an indication of less water.
+Dry dough will make shaping difficult and usually, modak turns out dense and chewy after steaming

-- If using desiccated coconut add 1-2 tablespoon of water to bring in the moisture.
+If using desiccated coconut add 1-2 tablespoons of water to bring in the moisture.

-- Depending on the color of jaggery, the color of saran (filling) will vary.
+Depending on the color of jaggery, the color of the saran (filling) will vary.
 Dark jaggery will result in dark saran.

-- Mom's tip: dip the modak in water prior to steaming for those soft melt in mouth modak.
+My Mom's tip: dip the modak in water prior to steaming for that soft melt-in-mouth modak.